Solila, Borja

 Solila is a relatively small forest-free area on top of The Borja mountain near Teslić, in Republic of Srpska, Bosnia and Herzegovina.

-Its altitude is abt 870 m.
+Its altitude is about 870 m.
 It is located on the old route of the regional road Teslić-Banja Luka.
 During the World War II a group of partisans was killed on this spot and a monument was erected in the post-war Yugoslavia.
 During the communist era in Yugoslavia it was popular place for picnics and visits.

 The text on the monument is in Bosnian (Latin script) and roughly translates as:

 Solila offers a wonderful view to the Borja mountain and forests of Bosnia.
 There is a pleasant motel abt 2 km to the North.